executablebooks/myst-vs-code/README.md

 This extension extends VS Code's Markdown language with the following features:

 - Extended syntax highlighting
-- Hover and auto-completion for roles and directives
+- Hover information and auto-completion for roles and directives
 - Extended preview rendering
+- Code snippets for role and directive definitions

 injects additional elements into the base markdown syntax highlighting grammar, and adds additional language support for MyST specific elements.

-**NEW**: In version 0.11, the preview parser has been fully re-written, with support for syntax extensions and rendering of common directives!

 - [MyST-Markdown VS Code Extension](#myst-markdown-vs-code-extension)
   - [Features](#features)